Astronomical objects

 Notes

-Q. Soronúme is presumably a compound of soron 'eagle' and núme 'going down' (L 276), meaning 'eagle of descent, swooping eagle'.
-If so, it is strongly reminiscent of an old byname for Lyra, Vultur cadens (Latin for 'sinking vulture'), and of Arabic al-wâki 'the swooping [eagle]' from which Vega, the name of Lyra's brightest star, is derived.
+3. Q. Soronúme is presumably a compound of soron 'eagle' and núme 'going down' (L 276), meaning 'eagle of descent, swooping eagle'.
+If so, it is strongly reminiscent of an old byname for Lyra, Aquila cadens (Latin for 'sinking eagle'), and of Arabic al-wâki 'the swooping [eagle]' from which Vega, the name of Lyra's brightest star, is derived.

 Acknowledgements

 Thanks to all who have contributed with material, pointers, contributions, and criticism.
-Special thanks goes Nils Högman and several members of the Mellonath Daeron, especially Findegil.
+This article could not have been written without the extensive work of the the members of the Mellonath Daeron.